 DB: I have to ask; there’s a shot of you on the cover of MOJO magazine.
 Tell me about that!

 JSJ: I’d say, let me know if you ever find a copy!

 John and Joe are active as musicians in the Chicago area.
 If you live there, or are visiting, make sure that you become a fan of Hushdrops on Facebook for news and for upcoming John’s People shows.

 Hushdrops will be performing at Liar’s Club (1665 W. Fullerton Ave.
 Chicago, IL) on March 9th at 9pm.

-For more music, check out Hushdrops on MySpace.
+For more music, check out the Hushdrops official site.